 Before a protocol team develops an LoA or full version protocol amendment that will likely have study budget implications, as determined by the Operations Center in consultation with the protocol chair, Network chair, SDMC PI, and/or LC PI, MOG approval must be obtained through submission of a brief memorandum from the protocol team summarizing and providing the rationale for the proposed changes and describing how the study budget may be affected.
 Likewise, if the proposed amendment includes significant changes to the scientific goals, study objectives or design, SC and SLG approval must be obtained before amendment development is begun in earnest.
 The Operations Center works with the SC chair, as needed, and with the Network chair (who serves as the chair of the SLG and MOG) to ensure appropriate advance reviews are completed and to avoid duplicative steps.
-Once developed, full version protocol amendments require review and approval by the MPRG, or a subset thereof, as determined by the MPRG chair on a case-by-case basis depending on the nature and extent of the changes being made or if recommended by the MOG or SLG.
-Unless otherwise determined by the MOG or SLG during its advance (amendment proposal) review, LoAs do not require MPRG review and approval once developed.
+If requested during MOG or SLG review based on the nature and/or extent of proposed changes, full version protocol amendments will be reviewed and approved by the MPRG.
+Unless otherwise determined by the MOG or SLG, LoAs do not require MPRG review and approval.

-Modification Clarification Letter of Amendment Protocol Amendment Requirements Memorandum Content involves change of risk-to-benefit ratio?
-No Yes, but impact should be minimal Yes Content must be reported to study participants?
-No Possibly, depends on content and requirements of site IRBs/ECs Yes Content requires change of informed consent form?
-No Possibly, depends on content and requirements of site IRBs/ECs Yes Content requires changes to study enrollment or study procedures?
-No Possibly, depends on content Possibly, depends on content Results in change of protocol version number?
-No No Yes Requires approval by Medical Officer?
-Yes Yes Yes Requires approval by DAIDS SRC?
-No Yes, unless requirement waived by MO Yes, unless requirement waived by MO Requires DAIDS regulatory review?
-No Yes Yes Requires final Medical Officer sign-off following regulatory review?
-No Yes Yes Requires RAB sign-off following Medical Officer review?
-No Yes Yes Requires approval by site IRBs/ECs?
-No, unless required by site IRBs/ECs Yes, amended procedures may not be undertaken until after site IRB/EC approvals are obtained Yes, amended procedures may not be undertaken until after site IRB/EC approvals are obtained Requires protocol registration?
-No Yes, amended procedures may not be undertaken until after site IRB/EC approvals are obtained Yes, amended procedures may not be undertaken until after site IRB/EC approvals are obtained
+Modification Clarification L attar of Amondmont Full Varaian Bratagal

+Boguiromente Momorondum Letter of Amendment Amondmont

+Centent involves change of Ne Vac hutimmaat should Amenument

+content involves change of INO res, but impact should res

+risk-to-benefit ratio?
+NI- De minimal Dessible desende en Vaa

+Content must be reported to INO Possibly, depends on res

+study participants? content and

+N IRBS/ECS N/

+Content requires change of NO Possibly, depends on Yes

+informed consent form? content and

+requirements of site

+IRBS/ECS

+Content requires changes to No Possibly, depends on Possibly, depends on

+study enrollment or study content content

+procedures?

+Results in change of No No Yes

+protocol version number?

+Requires approval by Yes Yes Yes

+Medical Officer?

+Requires approval by No Yes, unless requirement Yes, unless requirement

+DAIDS SRC? waived by MO waived by MO

+Requires DAIDS regulatory No Yes Yes

+review? · · ·

+Requires Medical Officer No Yes Yes

+approval following

+regulatory review?

+Requires RAB approval No Yes Yes

+following Medical Officer

+review?

+Requires approval by site No, unless required by site Yes, amended Yes, amended

+IRBS/ECS?
+IRBS/ECS procedures may not be procedures may not be

+undertaken until atter undertaken until atter

+site IRB/EC approvais site IRB/EC approvais

+are obtained are obtained

+Requires protocol No Yes, amended Yes, amended

+registration? procedures may not be procedures may not be

+undertaken until atter undertaken until after

+site IRB/EC approvals site IRB/EC approvals

+are obtained are obtained

+An LoA or full version protocol amendment is required for collection and entry of data in the study database for any